mdefez/Precipitation_Dowscaling/README.md

 First this repository includes a "Simple baseline" for each target dataset, where are implemented two shallow models (bicubic interpolation & kNN).
 To run those models, compute different metrics and plot relevant figures, one can run the "automatisation_all_timestamps_master.py". <br>
 Relevant results are stored in the folder Images/, where each subfolder correspond to a timestamp. <br>

-For the moment the preprocessing is mostly done on Coméphore, thus the Simple_baseline_CPC might not be up to date.
+For the moment the preprocessing is mostly done on Coméphore, thus the CPC folder might not be up to date.